matthewrdev/mfractor/README.md

 # mfractor
-The source code for MFractor, a legacy productivity for .NET MAUI for Visual Studio Windows and Mac.
+The source code for MFractor, a legacy productivity tool for .NET MAUI (Visual Studio Windows and Visual Studio Mac).